aperez41907/LM-Autonomous-Vehicle/README.md

 This repository contains the Basic Targeting Software (under development as of January 2017) that the ECE students will integrate into the custom mobile targeting system for faculty review.

-Link to 2017 ECE CDR: https://1drv.ms/p/s!AtcPn9cnqqIngZNVEjDnodzNE6HdRg
+Link to 2017 EE/CPE Final Presentation: https://docs.google.com/presentation/d/1dtFLOHydZ_TX6q0tCO_sC6u3nBcdjx9LQCrVHr5ozWU/edit?usp=sharing